cmu-sei/redemption/README.md

 export pytest_keep=true         # Keep output of individual modules (ear, brain, etc.).
 Regardless, the *.nulldom.json intermediate file is kept. export pytest_no_catch=true     # Break into debugger with "-m pdb" instead of catching exception export REPAIR_MSC12=true        # Repair MSC12-C alerts (By default, the system DOES do the repair.
-The system does not do this repair if this variable is set to `false`)
+The system does not do this repair if this variable is set to `false`) export acr_default_lang_std=foo # Adds "--std=foo" to the beginning of the arguments given to Clang.
 ```